wine-uoc/ADO/README.md

 ## 02-bridge
 this is the mqtt forwarder to influxdb in python.

+## 03-data-generator
+random data generator in json format to be handled by the 02-bridge and inserted in the influxdb.
+For testing purposes.

 # Other Interesting tools

 check grafana cli python library that enables the management of organization. this may be useful when starting new device so we can create a new organization for it.
 This will enable multitenancy.